On an ordinary laptop, these calculations would take almost 60 years

 Cryo-electron microscopy is a relatively new and revolutionary technology (according to Nature) that was awarded a Nobel Prize in 2017.
 This technique fires electron beams at frozen protein samples to make the structure of the biomolecules visible.
 The computer then combines the resulting images taken from different angles into 3D imagery.
 This also involves the Relion software developed by Dutchman Sjors Scheres, who completed his PhD at Utrecht University and is now leading a research group in Cambridge.

 Converting the images takes a lot of computer power.
-The chemists Janssen en Meijer work with a GPU cluster on the Cartesius National Supercomputer.
+Chemists Janssen en Meijer work with a GPU cluster on the National Supercomputer.
 The supercomputer uses many processor cores simultaneously.
-On a normal laptop with 4 cores, these calculations would take almost 60 years.
+On a normal laptop with four cores, these computations would take almost sixty years.
 The research group has been allocated significant capacity: 2.1 million core hours, of which a third has already been used in one year.
 Graphics processing units (GPUs) can perform the necessary computing tasks much faster than traditional core processing units (CPUs).
-Meijer: "SURFsara has helped us to make optimal use of our algorithms on the GPU cluster."
+Meijer: "SURF has helped us to make optimal use of our algorithms on the GPU cluster."

 11 terabytes of data

-"To get a three-dimensional image of the protein at a high resolution, we need a million images which are subsequently combined with each other.
+"To get a three-dimensional image of the protein at a high resolution, we need a million images which are subsequently combined.
 Our dataset started with 11 terabytes of data.
-This all had to be transferred to Cartesius, which took 3 days.
+This all had to be transferred to the national supercomputer, which took three days.
 During the processing, which takes only a few hours, the amount of data doubles again.
 The final 3D image is then reduced to something that can be put on a USB stick: 200 MB.”